Squarespace/datasheets/docs/getting_oauth_credentials.rst

     .. image:: images/create_oauth_client_id_button.png
         :scale: 65%

-3. Select 'Other' to create an internal app and  input a name.
+3. Select 'Other' to create an installed app and input a name.

     |